polkrono/polkrono/README.md

 - 👋 Hi, I’m @polkrono
-- 👀 I’m interested in RdpWrap
+- 👀 I’m interested in RdpWrap, Minetest
 - 🌱 I’m currently learning all that I could

 <!---